jekaanne/dissertation/README.md

 # dissertation
+© 2020 Jessica Murray, All Rights Reserved
-Data and R scripts to reproduce results from chapters
+This repository contains deidentified raw data and R scripts to reproduce results from studies in my dissertation, titled, "Self-Determination in Transportation: The Route to Social Inclusion for People with Disabilities"